School Goal One

 - Learning requires exploration of one ‘s identity.

-- Addressing anxiety and mental health barriers through small group work, targeted social skills training, after school support groups, and active living opportunities;
+- Addressing anxiety and mental health barriers through small group work, targeted social skills training, after school support groups, field trips in community, and active living opportunities

-- Prioritized and purposeful trasitions to dual credit opportunities, district career programs, post secondary and the world of work; and
+- Providing prioritized and purposeful transitions to dual credit opportunities, district career programs, post secondary, and the world of work